 The current merger control regime does not define ‘assets’.
 In practice, references are often made to the financial statements of each relevant party for their respective asset value.

-In this test, the relevant turnover is the turnover for the relevant goods or service in question on the Vietnamese market; namely, sales in or into Vietnam, or both, of each party in the transaction or the group of affiliated undertakings.
+In this test, the relevant turnover refers to sales in or into Vietnam, or both, of each party in the transaction or the group of affiliated undertakings.

 Transaction value test

 As provided by the Guiding Decree, transactions taking place entirely outside of Vietnam are exempt from the transaction value test.

 The guiding laws, however, is notably silent on how this test would apply in, for instance, stock swap transactions or transactions where part of the consideration is not fixed but subject to the target’s performance in the future.
 In these transactions, the deal value is not always clear-cut, making application of the test a practical challenge.